neubot/neubot/doc/neubot.1.rst

     Turn on (nonzero) and off (zero) the specified privacy setting.

-    Note: this command just modifies the database: you have to restart Neubot to make changes effective.
+    This command just modifies the database: you have to restart Neubot to make changes effective.
 To modify privacy settings when Neubot is running, we recommend to use the web interface.